Importing Access Control User Information

 We can export access user information including access credentials to a .csv file.

-Navigate to Admin > Access Control > Access Users, then click Manage in the top right-hand corner.
+Navigate to All Products > Access > Access Users, then click Manage in the top right-hand corner.
 From here select Export Users.
 This will pull all the configurations for each user, place them into a .csv file, and it will send an email with this file to the email you are logged in as.

 Note: The exported .csv will be emailed to the email address you are logged into the organization with and the link will only be valid for an hour.